cloudant-labs/clouseau/docs/book/book.typ

 actor model provided by the underlying runtime.
 This is crucial for Clouseau's distributed nature: actors can be addressed, monitored, and linked across nodes.
-The inheritance hierarchy was chosen to refelct the same structure provided by Scalang (actor framework used by Clouseau 2.x.
+The inheritance hierarchy was chosen to reflect the same structure provided by Scalang (actor framework used by Clouseau 2.x).
 By rooting all business logic in Service and connecting it to the actor system via `Process` and `ProcessLike`, Clouseau achieves a clean separation of concerns: the actor framework handles concurrency and distribution, while service classes implement domain-specific functionality.
-Keep in mind that as we rewrite services in async maner the inheritance hierarchy would change and eventually the `Service` would be removed, which would simplify the system a lot.
+Keep in mind that as we rewrite services in async manner the inheritance hierarchy would change and eventually the `Service` would be removed, which would simplify the system a lot.
 A diagram representing the relationships and hierarchies between